Nexcv-dev/AI-CV-Builder/apps/web/docs/ADMIN_PANEL.md

 The NexCV admin panel is the protected operations area for platform owners and support/admin staff.
 It provides user, template, billing, support, settings, role, and audit management without direct database access.

+Frontend admin code is isolated in `apps/web/src/features/admin/`.
+Backend admin APIs live in `apps/api/routes/admin/`, with shared role and permission contracts in `packages/shared`.

 ## Access And Security

 - Admins must be authenticated.